Tips, Stats, and Fun Facts on Recycling and Living Greener

 #1 We Are In This Together

-We are in this together and only together will we make significant changes.
-The best place to begin is learning and educating ourselves and others on simple ways to reduce, reuse, recycle, and how to live greener.
+Collective effort is crucial in making significant environmental changes.
+The first step is educating ourselves and others on practical ways to reduce, reuse, recycle, and live sustainably.

 #2 Education is Critical